 5.5.4 Model Verification

-As we know, the (distributed) model training process could be executed with the diverse resources across the whole network (e.g. mobile phones, edge computing nodes and network entities).
+For training the model, the (distributed) model training process could be executed with the diverse resources across the whole network (e.g. mobile phones, edge computing nodes and network entities).
 To the trained model (parameters), once the training is done on respective agents, the correctness and authenticity are hard to verified because the whole process involves many previous stages and the process is non-trivial.
 Verifying the training results needs to repeat the process alone, which may also not be feasible unless the entire process can be recorded.

 PDL can solve or mitigate those issues by providing a shared ledger to create a tamper-proof data record ledger.
 With this ledger, participating AI/ML agents can rely on this ledger to interact with other agents; in addition, combining with cryptocurrency, an incentive mechanism can be established as well.
 Therefore, PDL can enhance FL framework in a telecom network environment.